ti-mo/lanparty-packages/README.md

 The output of the package build processes can be found in `pkg/`.

+## Cleaning up containers

+`docker-compose` creates new containers everytime `docker-compose run` is invoked.
+This causes containers of different builds to keep piling up.
+Run the following command in the repo dir to clean up containers from all runs:

+`docker-compose rm`

 # Distributing

 This section assumes you have an Aptly API set up, which is beyond the scope